SLA 3D Printing: Is UV Resin Toxic?

 We will explain how 3D printing resin is toxic and provide some tips for its use.

 To begin with, we highly recommend you prevent exposure of unprotected skin to 3D printing resin in the liquid form.
 While containing mostly carbon-based oligomers and monomers this substance can easily get under the dense inner layer of skin (derma).
-The molecules discussed above are also the components of gas oil and diesel fuel and may eventually cause contact dermatitis known as surface rush, potentially allergic one.

 The other long-term consequence of working with UV resin is irritation in the lungs.
 It is caused by liquid resin giving off fumes, which can be easily breathed in unless respiratory protection is worn or an area, where additive manufacturing is performed, is well-ventilated.